kizu/kizu.ru/_posts/en/blog/2014-02-10-flex-baseline.md

 [demo:flex-baseline4]

 Oh, it works.
 But… While multiple `inline-flex` blocks could wrap on overflow, for elements inside flexbox we would need to use `flex-wrap` to wrap them.
 And guess what?
-Firefox doesn't support this property yet.
+Firefox didn't support this property until 28.0.

 ## All together {#combined}